CiscoDevNet/cml-community/scripts/migration-tool/README.md

 The script copies the following data:

 - Labs and the non-volatile and data storage for nodes within the labs
 - Custom node definitions
 - Custom image definitions
 - CML server config including users and groups

-Notably, what is **not** copied are:
+Notably, items **not** copied are:

 - Licensing (the target server must already have its own license)
 - Stock node and image definitions (make sure you either have the same refplat ISO mounted on or contents copied to the target server)
-    - **Note:** Version migration _does_ copy stock node and image definitions
+  - **Note:** Version migration *does* copy stock node and image definitions
 - Custom bridge interfaces on the Linux side
+  - **Note**: The bridge interfaces are copied from a virtualization standpoint, but the underlying bridge-to-physical interface mappings are not

 ## General Operations